David Ortiz Shot: 5 Fast Facts You Need to Know

 Dominican journalist Jose P. Monegro recently tweeted that Ortiz was transferred to Abel Gonzalez clinic on Lincoln Avenue after receiving initial treatment at the Integral Medical Center in the Eastern Zone.
 Monegro also tweeted that Ortiz was being operated on.

-The suspect has been taken into custody, Monegro tweeted.
-The suspect’s identity has not yet been released.
+A motive is not clear.
+According to El Dia, a police source said the incident may have been the work of “hired killers.”
+It is unclear, however, if Ortiz was the intended target.
+According to Listin Diario, Ortiz may have been the victim of a stray bullet.

+“Video footage shows a man, with a bloody face, who was presumably sitting near Ortiz, stood up from his seat and shot Ortiz in the pelvis.
+Another version of a woman who was nearby when the incident occurred said that some individuals dismounted to shoot at a person, but the shot hit Ortiz,” Listin Diario reports.

 Video of the shooting has been uploaded to Instagram.
-You can see it above.
+You can see it below.

 Ortiz has family in the Dominican Republic, the country where he was born.
 He’s been known to spend time in the Dominican Republic and often travels there to spend time with his family.